telerik/kendo-ui-core/docs/controls/navigation/toolbar/how-to/use-font-awesome-icons.md

 ## See Also

-Other articles on Kendo UI ToolBar:
+Other articles on the Kendo UI ToolBar:

 * [ToolBar JavaScript API Reference](/api/javascript/ui/toolbar)
 * [How to Close ToolBar Popup Manually]({% slug howto_closetoolbarpopupmanually_toolbar %})